 No spoilers, but Lindsay is super sick this time around.
 She’s worried it may be a deadly disease she used to have, but beat.
 I have literally no memory of her ever having this disease and I’m not sure if my memory is failing me or if the author(s) is just throwing something dramatic in and hoping no one notices the canon inconsistency.
 Kind of like when a serial killer Lindsay caught “years ago” wanted to talk to her, but that serial killer didn’t exist in any other book.

-I mean there’s seventeen of these bad boys, who’s actually going to remember everything?
+I mean there are seventeen of these bad boys, who is actually going to remember everything?

 Overall, is this a good book?
 No. But it’s okay.

 Patterson and Co. still create emotions and interactions that feel soap-opera-esque and juvenile, but some of it was toned down enough to not fill me with rage.
 The cases are still tame but in abundance, so there are ways to keep your attention.
-I suppose there’s hardly enough time to think plot lines through into something deeper when these novels have such quick turn around.
-Storylines that are safe and easy become the go to.
+I suppose there’s hardly enough time to think plot lines through into something deeper when these novels have such a quick turnaround.
+Storylines that are safe and easy become the go-to.

 If you like easy, dime store novels this is for you.
 If you’ve been reading this series forever because you consider yourself a fan in too deep to get out now, this is for you.
 If you enjoy a decent hate-read, this is for you.
 If your time is too precious and your TBR is too big, skip everything Patterson for the love of all that is still good in the world.